-iA Financial Corporation Inc. (iA Financial Corporation) is a holding company listed on the Toronto Stock Exchange and incorporated under the Business Corporations Act (Quebec). iA Financial Corporation and its subsidiaries (the "Company") offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, mortgages, auto and home insurance, creditor insurance, replacement insurance, replacement warranties, extended warranties and other ancillary products for dealer services and other financial products and services.
+Industrial Alliance Insurance and Financial Services Inc. is a life and health insurance company incorporated under the Business Corporations Act (Quebec), governed by the Insurers Act and regulated by the AMF.
+Industrial Alliance Insurance and Financial Services Inc. and its subsidiaries (iA Insurance or the "Company"), a wholly owned subsidiary of iA Financial Corporation Inc. (iA Financial Corporation), offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, mortgages, auto and home insurance, creditor insurance, replacement insurance, replacement warranties, extended warranties and other ancillary products for dealer services and other financial products and services.
 The Company's products and services are offered on both an individual and group basis and extend throughout Canada and the United States.